SorawitChok/Neural-Network-from-scratch-in-Cpp/README.md

 ## Breaking into Modules
 ### Linear layer
-Suppose, we have the following neural network architecture taking in $i$ number of inputs and producing $j$ number of outputs.
+Suppose, we have the following neural network linear(dense) layer taking in $i$ number of inputs and producing $j$ number of outputs.

 <p align="center">
   <img src="./Images/NN_forward_ex.png" alt="NN"/>